hardvester/GCP-PDE-preparation---GRS/study_material/storage.md

 <p>

 - Dividing a table into **segments** to make it easier to manage and query data.
 This saves cost and time.
-- Partition is nothing but a newly created table.
 - You can partition on hourly or daily.
 - Once table is created, you cannot change it partitioned